-If you’re struggling with your car finance payments, you might be able to get a three-month payment holiday.
+If you’re struggling with your car finance payments, you might be able to get up to a six month payment holiday.
 This will not be suitable for everyone, and if you can afford to you should continue to make payments.

 Join our Facebook group, Coronavirus and your Moneyopens in new window for money news and updates as soon as we get them, as well as a place to ask money questions, share worries and help others out.

 Rent and mortgage payments are likely to be one of your largest monthly outgoings.
 Payment holidays if you have a mortgage have already been announced, as has some support if you’re a private renter.
 You might also be able to get some help if you’re struggling to pay your Council Tax, or Rates if you’re in Northern Ireland.

 If the coronavirus outbreak is having a serious impact on your finances there is some help available if you’re struggling to pay your gas, electricity and water bills.
 If you’re on a prepayment meter, there is help available if you’re unable to top up your meter.

 If you have children this can be a particularly difficult time.
 What help is available if their school has closed, what this means for your childcare costs and what happens if you are entitled to free school meals?